Use modals to create focused content views

 Modals help simplify workbook design and allow you to build a streamlined, app-like experience.
 An open modal overlays and obscures a workbook page to provide a focused view of the modal content.
 This reduces visual clutter and allows you to present form fields, provide customized drilldowns, display controls and filters in a dedicated container, etc.

 This document explains how to create and customize modals.
-To incorporate a modal into a workbook, you must configure a Open modal action.
+To incorporate a modal into a workbook, you must configure an Open modal action.
 For more information about using this action, see Create actions that navigate to destinations.

 The ability to create and modify modals requires the following: